Seller-Finance Program — a different way to sell: monthly income instead of a lump sum

 Installment Sale vs Cash Sale in Florida: What Actually Changes?

 Cash and seller-finance exits solve different problems.
-A cash sale maximizes immediate liquidity, while an installment structure may improve long-term yield and tax timing.
+A cash sale maximizes immediate liquidity, while an installment structure may improve long-term yield and tax timing — each should be weighed on written numbers.

 Where a cash sale usually wins